exchen/snail/README.md

 # snail
-At snail's pace, a project to include many fatures
+At snail's pace, a project to include many technologies

 I plan to create a project exercising many of the following technologies: